kdoore/CS2335-Gitbook/state_controlled_number_game.md

 ###Switch-Case Statement - For FSM Structure

 In our code above, at the outer-layer of logic that corresponds to the FSM structure, we are always checking the value of one variable: `activeState`.
 Since we have used enums to define allowable values for our GameStates, then we'll use the enums as the case-labels that we are testing for a match against the switch-condition: `activeState`.
-The code below shows how we would implement the code for the first 2 possible game-states: Initialize and Start.
+The code below shows how we would implement the code for the first few possible game-states: Initialize and Start.
 The example code also shows that we'll want to include a default: case so that we can get Debug output if that code executes.

 The Switch-Case control structure works well for implementing Finite State Machine logic because the logic is always testing 1 value: activeState, depending on the current value, which will match one of the cases, then the matching case statements are executed.